rosensilva/ballerina-samples/ballerina-asynchronous-interactions-example/README.md

             hour, minute, second, milliSecond = time.getTime();
             startTime = "Time: " + <string>hour + ":" + <string>minute + ":" + <string>second;
             log:printInfo("Serving Reqest No: " + globalRequestCounter + " Start Time :" +startTime);
             map params = req.getQueryParams();
             var sleeptime, _ = (string)params.sleeptime;
             var slpTime, _ = <int>sleeptime;
-            sleep(slpTime*1000);//sleep the current request for sleeptime query parameter seconds

-            time = currentTime();
+            sleep(slpTime*1000);//sleep the current request for sleeptime query parameter seconds time = currentTime();
             hour, minute, second, milliSecond = time.getTime();
             endTime = "Time: " + <string>hour + ":" + <string>minute + ":" + <string>second;
             log:printInfo("Serving Reqest No: " + globalRequestCounter + " End Time :" +endTime);
             json responseJson = {"Start Time":startTime, "End Time":endTime,"Sleep Time(seconds)":sleeptime,"Wake Up":"Yes","Service Number":globalRequestCounter};
             res.setJsonPayload(responseJson);//send back the response with time information of the service execution _ = res.send();
         }
 }
 ```

 The service is defined as `service<http> sleep_and_wakeup` in this example.
-First the query parameter `sleeptime` is extracted from the Request `req.getQueryParams()`.
+First, the query parameter `sleeptime` is extracted from the Request `req.getQueryParams()`.
 Then the program will sleep for `sleeptime` seconds in the `sleep(slpTime*1000)` line.
 Finally, the response is sent back to the client with the start time and the end time of processing the request.

 ### Running Service in Command-line
 You can run the ballerina service/application from the command line.
 Execute the following command to compile and execute the ballerina program.